Pitt-Technical-Communications/Ski-Patrol-App/README.md

 ![Main Page](Images/main-page.jpg)
 ## Report Form
 Users are able to provide information in the report such as the trail, the exact location and details about the condition of the victim.

-![Report Form](Images/report-form.jpg)
-## Form Submitted
 Once the user submits the report, the application communicates to a server.
 This allows the ski partol to instantly access the details of the report.

+![Report Form](Images/report-form.jpg)

 ![Submitted Form](elevator-generator/form-submitted.png)
 ## Call Page